guybedford/node/doc/api/wasi.md

   * `env` {Object} An object similar to `process.env` that the WebAssembly application will see as its environment. **Default:** `{}`.
-  * `preopens` {Object} This object represents the WebAssembly application's sandbox directory structure.
-The string keys of `preopens` are treated as directories within the sandbox.
+  * `preopens` {Object} This object represents the WebAssembly application's local directory structure.
+The string keys of `preopens` are treated as directories within the file system.
 The corresponding values in `preopens` are the real paths to those directories on the host machine.
   * `returnOnExit` {boolean} By default, when WASI applications call `__wasi_proc_exit()`  `wasi.start()` will return with the exit code specified rather than terminating the process.
 Setting this option to